databricks-industry-solutions/security-analysis-tool/docs/setup.md

 ## Setup option 1 (Simple and recommended method)

+ Make sure both SAT job cluster (Refer to Prerequisites Step 2 ) and Warehouse (Refer to Prerequisites Step 3) are running.
 <details>
   <summary>Setup instructions</summary>
  Following is the one time easy setup to get your workspaces setup with the SAT: